Why you should consider working at a credit union

 What kind of people does Numerica look for to fill positions?

-Numerica first and foremost, looks for a good cultural fit.
-If you’re fun, open to change, transparent and work well on a team, then you should fit in nicely.
+First and foremost, Numerica looks for someone who is passionate about our of enhancing lives, fulfilling dreams, and building communities.
+If you’re fun, open to change, transparent, and work well on a team, then you should fit in nicely.
 Someone who wants to learn, grow, and has a passion for giving back to the community would feel right at home at Numerica.

 What type of training and development is offered to those who work for Numerica?